Randee Heller: Early life

-Heller was born in Brooklyn, New York City, and grew up in West Hempstead, New York, on Long Island, of Russian Jewish heritage.
+Heller was born on June 10, 1947, in Brooklyn, New York City, and grew up in West Hempstead, New York, on Long Island, of Russian Jewish heritage.
 After initially attending Emerson College in Boston, she returned to Long Island to graduate in 1969 from Adelphi University, where she studied theater.

 Career

-The summer after graduation, she was cast in an Off-Broadway production of Godspell.
-She went on to do the Broadway musical Grease, playing Rizzo.
-In 1978, Heller moved from New York to California to pursue screen work.
+The summer after graduation, Heller was cast in an Off-Broadway production of Godspell.
+She assumed the role of Rizzo in the Broadway musical production of Grease.
+In 1978, Heller moved from New York to California to pursue film and television work.